KubaZ/generator-umd-gulp/README.md

 - File definition for both **npm** and **Bower** package managers will be also generated along with the initial structure.

-- A simple [Mocha](http://visionmedia.github.io/mocha/) test suit will be available with some dummy tests.
+- Setup for unit testing with karma / mocha will be generated with example unit test file.

+- Setup for e2e tests using mochaPhantomjs will be generated

 ## Setup